HDFS Internships: Student Teaching in Children's Programs

 We are looking for dependable students who are open to Emergent Curriculum, Reggio Emilia techniques, The Project Approach, and The Positive Behavior Interventions and Supports Program at high quality early childhood programs (http://childcare.psu.edu).
 We need individuals who are truly interested and fascinated in the development of infants, toddlers, preschoolers and/or Kindergarten-3rd graders and are dedicated to working in a team with other professionals.

-- Students are scheduled 8 hours daily and monthly evenings for staff meetings.
+- Students are scheduled 9 hours daily (with 1 hour break) and are expected to attend monthly staff meetings in the evenings.

 - During orientation, students will complete a mandatory Orientation to Child Care through Better Kid Care